 When YNAB and Dave Ramsey entered our lives, we became an unstoppable force to meet our financial goals.
 Our original debt payoff forecasts were beat by a mile, largely because we got serious and focused all of our time, energy, and money to debt payoff.
 We had met some really great goals and were feeling great.

 But there was a problem.
-After we met our debt payoff goal, the angels did not descend from the heavens and make everything better.
+After we met our debt payoff goal, all of our problems did not go away.
 And there was still an insatiable appetite for more stuff.
 The only difference was that now I had more money to spend on getting that stuff.
 It was like we had finished a long diet but did nothing about our love of ice cream.